Next Chapter | Previous Chapter | Contents | Index

 output format (by using

-to construct
+and to construct

-file header), and a macro package is
+the file header), and a macro package is

 supplied to do this.
 Thanks to Yann Guidon for contributing the code for